pcleddy/AWS-tools/README.md

 Misc tools hitting the AWS API using Ruby, Javascript, etc.

+New addition: snapshot subdir has new project using Python against AWS API to do scheduled backups.

 ## automated*snapshot.js

 WARNING: Please be very, very careful using this script, it can remove resources from your environment!